dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

     By default, retry will start after **4 minutes** of failure to send or consume, in order to avoid possible problems caused by setting message state delays.
     Failures in the process of sending and consuming messages will be retried 3 times immediately, and will be retried polling after 3 times, at which point the FailedRetryInterval configuration will take effect.

+#### ConsumerThreadCount

+> Default : 1

+Number of consumer threads, when this value is greater than 1, the order of message execution cannot be guaranteed

 #### FailedRetryCount

 > Default: 50